 - Friday By Appointment via Zoom

 Craig E. Bertolet, Professor, received his PhD from The Pennsylvania State University.
 He specializes in medieval literature, Chaucer, Medieval London, and culture in literature.
 He has published articles in Studies in the Age of Chaucer, Philological Quarterly, Studies in Philology, and the Chaucer Review.
 He is the author of Chaucer, Gower, Hoccleve and the Commercial Practices of Late Fourteenth-Century London.
-He is currently working on a book-project tentatively titled, Money and the Crisis of Sovereignty in Late Medieval English Literature.
-He is also co-editing a collection on money and economics with Dr. Robert Epstein (Fairfield University) which is under contract with Palgrave-Macmillan.
-Additionally, he is working on a chapter on literary and artistic images of medieval shopping for the Bloomsbury Cultural History of Shopping, gathering information for a study of English humor, and shopping a novel titled The Swelling Flood.
+He has coedited with Dr. Robert Epstein (Fairfield University) an essay collection titled, Money, Commerce, and Economics in Late Medieval English Literature.
+Additionally, he is working on two book projects.
+One is tentatively titled Money and the Crisis of Sovereignty in Late Medieval English Literature and the other The State As Exception in Late Medieval English Literature.
+He is also shopping a novel titled The Swelling Flood.

 He teaches mostly courses on medieval literature (especially Chaucer), English Comedy, and core surveys in Early British Literature.
 His classes mix discussion with socio-economic and historical background and anecdotal information; he is particularly interested in how texts depict the culture in which they were produced.
 Language is also an important aspect to his pedagogy, because no matter how much you play with it, you can't break it.

 Dr. Craig Bertolet is also Co-Director of the AU Summer in London Program with Dr. Anna Riehl Bertolet.
-He serves as the Associate Chair of the Department of English.
+He serves as Director of Undergraduate Studies in the Department of English.